MikkelFrank/Retail-Sales-Data-Warehouse-BI-Analysis/README.md

 The goal of this project is to:

-* Transform a flat dataset into a structured data model
 * Practice SQL joins across multiple tables
 * Perform BI-style analysis on sales and customers
 * Create clear and meaningful visualizations